Suraj3579/SAFT/README.md

-# SAFT
+# SAFT (Services At Finger Tips)
-website built  with MERN stack
+Website built  with MERN stack